Moventes/bruit.io/README.md

     border: none;     text-align: center;     padding: 0 16px;
     border-radius: 4px; cursor: pointer;">start on bruit.io</button></a>

-bruit.io component uses bruit.io servers by default.
-If you wish, It can be connected with your own server.
+By default, bruit.io component posts feedbacks to bruit.io api.
+If you wish, It can be connected with your own.

-bruit.io servers allow to transmit feedbacks for free on tools such as
+The free bruit.io api allows to pass feedbacks on to tools such as

 <p align="left">
     <img alt="Mail" src="https://cdn.icon-icons.com/icons2/614/PNG/512/mail-black-envelope-symbol_icon-icons.com_56519.png" height="30px">